Unirep/Unirep/packages/docs/docs/getting-started/create-unirep-app.md

 Provable Data 2 = 4
 Provable Data 3 = 5
 ```
-and user claims he has data:
+and they claim to own the data:
 ```shell
 Claim Data 0 = 3 👈
 Claim Data 1 = 3